 Help Us Build a New U

 For almost 40 years, U92 WWVU-FM has been the home of new music and broadcaster development at West Virginia University.
 Now, we need a new home.
 We've outgrown our Mountainlair studio, and we need new equipment to keep our students competitive as they prepare for careers in broadcasting.
-That's why we're launching a crowdfunding drive for the first round of funding needed for this ambitious project.Learn more about donating here
+That's why we're raising money for the funding needed for this ambitious project.Click here to donate to U92

 Who We Are

 Since its inception in 1982, U92 has drawn students who love music, broadcasting and the large and welcoming community that thrives at the station.
 Housed in a back hallway of the Mountainlair, the 2600-watt, 24/7 station is totally student-run and is at 91.7 FM and online.

 Over the years the station has helped launch the careers of a number of alumni who have worked in media.
 But the station has played an equally important role in the lives of thousands of Mountaineers who view U92 and the friends made there the best part of their college experience at WVU.